 Visiting artists and visiting faculty change each year.
 Here are some of the visiting professionals who have visited campus in the past on behalf of the music production, technology, and innovation program:

 Young Guru and Sean C

 When you are on campus, you'll find yourself in the midst of a multitude of cultures, backgrounds, and styles.
 Berklee is well known for the diversity of students and faculty, and on the Valencia campus we celebrate the musical creations and cutting-edge ideas that come from this blend of culture and backgrounds.

-Master's students come from all over the world, and bring a wide range of experiences to share on campus during the year-long program in Valencia.
-Students are the center of campus life, as they turn classrooms into laboratories and collaborate on innovative projects with students in other master's programs.
+Graduate students come from all over the world, and bring a wide range of experiences to share on campus during the year-long program in Valencia.
+Students are the center of campus life, as they turn classrooms into laboratories and collaborate on innovative projects with students in other graduate programs.

 Collaboration with Other Programs

 It’s not just the faculty and visiting professionals that inspire, at Berklee you will be surrounded by and collaborating with talented musicians and composers from around the world, both in the music production, technology, and innovation program, and from the other masters’ degrees on campus in performance, scoring, and music business.
 It is in this collaboration that opportunities begin to form, relationships are built, and your creativity and ability to innovate are put on center stage.

 Outside the classroom, music technology students may find themselves working with students from the music business program to work on production for a student artist, or get some extra insight on sound engineering and mixing.
 Music technology students also work with students from the entire campus in the studios on pre-production, recording, and mixing.
 In addition, there are many musicians on campus from all programs who enjoy coming together to perform at events on and off campus, or join in sporadic jam sessions.